-Relevant Legislation and Guidance Description Projects.
-(Brooks et al., 2018 ) o Morphology.
-The pathways for change and potential impacts for each of the development stages; and The potential magnitude of these changes, identifying for which development types and development stages they are likely to be greatest.
+Relevant Legislation and Guidance Description Proposed Developments (Brooks et al., 2018 7) o Morphology.
+The pathways for change and potential impacts for each of the development stages; The potential magnitude of these changes, identifying for which development types and development stages they are likely to be greatest.
 Review of Cabling Techniques and Environmental Effects applicable to the Offshore Wind farm Industry.
-Department for Business Enterprise and Regulatory Reform in association with Defra (BERR, 2008 ) This review provides a description of the range of techniques used to install and maintain subsea cables.
+Department for Business Enterprise and Regulatory Reform in association with Defra (BERR, 2008 8) This review provides a description of the range of techniques used to install and maintain subsea cables.
 Information is also provided on a range of commonly applied cable protection measures, in addition to the technical information on cable design and installation.
 Discussion is also afforded on the physical changes or effects to the seabed and sub-surface sediments expected to occur during cabling activities are also described.
 This includes consideration of the relative extent/ magnitude of sediment disturbance that is likely to occur during cable burial for each technique as well as potential sediment plume characteristics.
 The latter is discussed with reference to direct field monitoring during cable installation activities.
-Nature conservation considerations and environmental best practice for subsea cables for English Inshore and UK offshore waters (Natural England and Joint Nature Conservation Committee, 2022 ) This report identifies the main pressures, sensitive habitats, and best practice for the placement, installation and maintenance of subsea cables in English inshore and UK offshore waters.
-Best Practice Advice for Evidence and Data Standards for offshore renewables projects (Natural England, 2022 ) This report provides the provision of best practice advice on the use of data and evidence to support OWF development and consenting in English waters.
-Focus is made on the key ecological receptors which pose a consenting risk for projects, namely seabirds, marine mammals, seafloor habitats and species and fish.
+Nature conservation considerations and environmental best practice for subsea cables for English Inshore and UK offshore waters (Natural England and Joint Nature Conservation Committee, 2022 9) This review identifies the main pressures, sensitive habitats, and best practice for the placement, installation and maintenance of subsea cables in English Inshore and UK offshore waters.
+Best Practice Advice for Evidence and Data Standards for offshore renewables Proposed Developments (Natural England, 2022 10) This report provides the provision of best practice advice on the use of data and evidence to support OWF development and consenting in English waters.
+Focus is made on the key ecological receptors which pose a consenting risk for proposed developments, namely seabirds, marine mammals, seafloor habitats and species and fish.
 Further review of sediment monitoring data (COWRIE ScourSed-09).
-(ABPmer et al. , 2010 ) This report provides a review of available physical processes monitoring data, any lessons learnt and recommendations for future sediment monitoring.
-The review focuses upon: Suspended sediments; Seabed morphology; and Scour.
-Monitoring data available from within built arrays is considered and recommendations are provided for refining monitoring strategies (for example those associated with bathymetric survey timing, consistency and extent) to enable robust determination of change between pre- and post-construction survey.
+(ABPmer et al. , 2010 11) This report provides a review of available physical processes monitoring data, any lessons learnt and recommendations for future sediment monitoring.
+The review focuses upon: Suspended sediments, Seabed morphology and Scour.
+Monitoring data available from within built arrays is considered and recommendations are provided for refining monitoring strategies (e.g., that associated with bathymetric survey timing, consistency and extent) to enable robust determination of change between pre- and post-construction survey.
+Handbook of Scour and Cable Protection Methods (Deltares, 2023 12) This handbook provides detail on: - Scour development and mitigation strategies;